rokobo/Big-Data-Specialization/README.md

 - **Develop** new game mechanisms that incentivize high hit averages and continued engagement.
 - **Increase** ad spending for users in low to mid strength teams and **decrease** ad spending for users in high-strength teams.
 - **Increase** ad spending progressively for users with high spending.
+- **Use** the red clusters to find users to give discounts for in-game purchases.
+- **Use** the green clusters to find users to increase the price for in-game purchases.

 ## Modelling chat data on Neo4j